elenabarashkova/PointingPoker/server/README.md

 { roomId: string, user : User }

-User should have status: "player" | "observer"
+User should have role: "player" | "observer"

 ##### Success response if room exists